We caught up with Sky Arts Portrait Artist of the Year Series 6 winner Christabel Blackburn to find out all about her experience of being on the show.

 I am touched by what Kathleen said, this is how I would like others to see my work.
 I can imagine it must have been a tough decision deciding between the three of us.
 I couldn't have called it but when I saw Inge and Toby's commissions I thought one of them would win.
 Lacking a degree of self-confidence, the win has given me a huge boost and I have learnt through doing it to believe in myself.
 It will make it easier to trust in my decision making going forward and give me the confidence to try new things and paint as much as I possibly can.
 I can't wait to see what commissions come my way and look forward to what the future holds!
 I'm just incredibly grateful for the opportunity it has given me.

 Dust off those paintbrushes and wipe off those palettes and get painting!
 If you need to top up your materials before you get going you can shop with us online, we have everything you need.

-Entries for Sky Arts Landscape Artist of the Year Series 7 close on 17th April 2020.
+Entries for the next series of Sky Arts Portrait Artist of the Year and Landscape Artist of the Year open on Thursday 15th October 2020.
 Find out more here.

 Image credits: Photography © Sky Arts, paintings © StoryVault.